Hot Flashes: Causes & How To Treat Them Naturally

 Lifestyle Changes To Mitigate Hot Flash Symptoms

-There are many natural ways to help with manage and get relief from hot flashes.
+There are several natural ways to help with managing and getting relief from hot flashes.

-In addition to staying active and eating a balanced, nutritious diet, do your best to get the rest you need each night.
-If you’re experiencing hot flashes at night, then sleeping with a fan on can help to prevent night sweats from waking you up.
+In addition to staying active, it is recommended to optimize sleep.
+If hot flashes are bothersome at night, consider lowering the temperature in your bedroom, sleeping with a fan on, and/or layering your bedding to help to prevent night sweats from waking you up.

 Key Takeaways

-Hot flashes happen because the hypothalamus is convinced by changes in estrogen levels that the body is experiencing a rapid fluctuation in temperature where no fluctuation is actually occurring.
+- Hot flashes happen because the hypothalamus is affected by changes in estrogen levels in the body.

-Natural ways to manage hot flashes include maintaining a healthy diet, sleeping in a cooler environment than usual, and dressing in layers to take off when the hot flash occurs.
+- Natural ways to manage hot flashes include maintaining a healthy weight, sleeping in a cooler environment, and dressing in layers to take off when the hot flash occurs.

 Resources: